Holy Order of MANS: History

-In 1961 the Holy Order of MANS was organized initially as the non-sectarian Science of Man Church in San Francisco by Earl Wilbur Blighton.
-Classes and meetings on the Ancient Mystery Teachings were held by Blighton on a regular monthly basis and a church structure began to grow.

-The founder, Earl Wilbur Blighton, a retired electrical engineer and minister, who used the honorific Rt.
+The Holy Order of MANS was initially incorporated in July 1968 by its founder, Earl Wilbur Blighton, a retired electrical engineer and minister, who used the honorific Rt.
 Rev. was also known as Master Paul or Father Paul.
 A number of his previous religious associations included the Roman Catholic Church, Spiritualism, New Thought and the Rosicrucian Order.
 The stated mission and purpose of the Holy Order of MANS was to guide all mankind and the churches of Christ to union with the Divine Self of God within, the Divine Spark.
 According to Blighton, the Christ is returning now.
-The Golden Force—the vibration of the atmosphere of the entire planet is rising, and this action will cause some reactions in those who do not know the God Self.
 A willing intellectual and emotional assent to religious doctrine was not enough.
 Full experiential knowledge (gnosis) of God beyond merely intuitive spiritual insight was true redemption.
 The principal means of effecting this was by the praxis of theurgy and bhakti.

-Interest in the classes grew, and in 1968 Dr. Blighton and his wife Helen Blighton, known as Mother Ruth, established a monastic seminary with a specific curriculum, incorporated in California, which was named the Holy Order of MANS (HOOM).
+Interest in the classes grew, and in 1968, Dr. Blighton and his wife Helen Blighton, known as Mother Ruth, established a monastic seminary with a specific curriculum, incorporated in California, which was named the Holy Order of MANS (HOOM).
 It continued to be non-sectarian, and not affiliated with any religion.
 It became an international organization with Order Houses of members in almost every state of the United States and several were abroad.
-"MANS" standing for Mysterian, Agape, Nous, and Sophia in Greek, or mystery, love, mind, and wisdom in English.

 The Holy Order of MANS was a religious order grounded in what it viewed as the esoteric teachings of "The Great Christ" through "The Master Jesus", which identifies it as New Age.
 The order was founded in the 1960s "in the culturally innovative milieu of San Francisco", USA.
-The Order has been described as "apostolic catholic", and some used the term "Pauline catholic or Paulean catholic", in its claim of possessing received esoteric apostolic doctrine without the necessity of canonical ordination in the line of Orthodox Catholic apostolic succession.
+The Order has been described as "apostolic catholic", and some used the term "Pauline catholic or Pauline Christianity", in its claim of possessing received esoteric apostolic doctrine without the necessity of canonical ordination in the line of Orthodox Catholic apostolic succession.

-Father Paul died in 1974, and the Order continued to function until the mid-1980’s.
+Father Paul died in 1974, and the Order continued to operate until the late 1980s.